“Inhibiting cGAS enzyme may delay cognitive decline in Alzheimer’s and frontotemporal dementia”

 Not related to the article, pictures of images of the brain

-(Sports People Times) = According to a preclinical study led by scientists at Cornell University, targeting parts of the antiviral pathway triggered by the accumulation of key pathogens shared by Alzheimer’s disease and frontotemporal dementia may one day inhibit cognitive decline or He said it could provide a new treatment that delays it.
+(Sports People Times) = According to a preclinical study led by scientists at Cornell University, targeting parts of the antiviral pathway triggered by the accumulation of key pathogens shared by Alzheimer’s disease and frontotemporal dementia may one day inhibit cognitive decline or He said it might provide a new treatment that delays it.

 The study, published April 24 in Nature Neuroscience, found that inhibiting an innate immune system enzyme called cGAS (cyclic GMP-AMP synthase) causes neurons to break into bundles known as fibrils that are characteristic of Alzheimer’s disease. show that the protein tau helps to become resilient to accumulation.